Curious about the main coon munchkin mix?

 If there were just one word to describe the Maine Coon, it would be personable.

-- If you have rodents in your home (whether by choice or by chance) know that the Maine Coon is most likely going to go into hunt mode.
+- If you have rodents in your home (whether by choice or by chance), your Maine Coon will quickly get rid of them, thanks to its superb hunting abilities.

 - The Maine Coon is an intelligent breed and can learn tricks when properly motivated with positive reinforcement techniques.

-Lastly, although the appearance of the males and females of this breed are relatively the same (males do tend to be bigger) females are a bit more on the dignified side, while the males of the breed can exhibit silliness that is sure to make you laugh.
+Lastly, although the appearance of the males and females of this breed is relatively the same (males do tend to be bigger), females are a bit more on the dignified side.

 Like any pet, the Maine Coon does need care; however, despite its shaggy coat, it is quite soft and less likely to matt with regular grooming.